o-charts/manuals/oernc_en_US.md

 6. Login with your o-charts shop access data.

 7. If you are using a USB Dongle ignore this step.
-If not, you have to identify your system with a *System Name*.
-If this is the first time you install oeRNC charts on this system, select *New* in the window that will appear and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
-If not, you have to select the *System Name* that corresponds to this system from the list.
-If you select a wrong *System Name*, you could be able to install the charts but they will not work.
-If you are installing your chart in a secondary system or you have reinstalled your OS you have to choose *New* to use a new assigment.
+First you will need to identify your system with a *System Name*.
+If you install oeRNC charts the first time on this system, select *New* in the window, that will pop-up and provide a name (3 characters minimum and 15 maximum, no symbols or spaces).
+If the system has been used already, select the *System Name* that corresponds to it from the list.
+In case you select a wrong *System Name*, the install of the charts may proceed but they will reject to work.
+If you are installing your chart in a second system or you have reinstalled your OS then select *New* to create a new assignment.

 8. Follow on screen instructions to assign, download and install to your system or dongle the charts sets you licensed on the o-charts shop.
 Once you have consumed all your allowed assigments, the chart will not be available.